 "The people, events and stories of that part of Northern Ontario have fascinated me for almost all of my life and many of my readers.
 For a small, isolated and sparsely populated region, there seems to have been an extraordinary number of violent crimes."

 One of the stories in particular reads like something you'd read in a modern-day detective novel, or something you'd watch on a TV crime drama.
 The story of John "Jack" McKee is a triangle of a secret love affair, leading to murder.
 Reading the subsequent trial actually left me on the edge of my seat, and I was shocked by the jury's final verdict.
 Bootlegging, murder, mysterious disappearances. . .these are just some of the themes that Bill touches on in his book, all of which happened inside the Preserve, or in the area that surrounded it.

 Here's an excerpt from "The Chapleau Game Preserve: History, Murder and Other Tales" - Chapter 19 - Grey Owl and the Chapleau / McLeod Connection

-Most of the world now knows the true story of Grey Owl, an Englishman who tried for many years to pass himself off as a man who was part Aboriginal. . .But there is another twist to this fascinating tale, and it probably happened some time shortly after Grey Owl returned to the Bisco area after World War I. For whatever reason, Grey Owl often visited at least one and perhaps two of my grandfather's four stores (in Chapleau, Missanabie, Elsas, and Bisco).
+Most of the world now knows the true story of Grey Owl, an Englishman who tried for many years to pass himself off as a man who was part-Indigenous. . .But there is another twist to this fascinating tale, and it probably happened sometime shortly after Grey Owl returned to the Bisco area after World War I. For whatever reason, Grey Owl often visited at least one and perhaps two of my grandfather's four stores (in Chapleau, Missanabie, Elsas, and Bisco).

 Bill has written five books in total, three of which took place in the Chapleau area: "The Chapleau Game Preserve: History, Murder and Other Tales", "Murder in the School House: Sudbury, Ontario's Last Hanging" and "Chapleau: Retrospective on Life in an Isolated Northern Community".